-Master of Arts in Professional Mental Health Counseling-Addictions
+Master of Arts in Professional Mental Health Counseling-Specialization in Addictions

-To receive priority consideration for admission, the application form and all supporting materials must be received by the Lewis & Clark Graduate Admissions office on or before the program’s published application deadlines.
+To receive priority consideration for admission, the application form and all supporting materials must be received by the Lewis & Clark Graduate Admissions office on or before the program’s published application deadline.

-The following items are required for the Master of Arts in Professional Mental Health Counseling -Addictions application.
-NOTE: This program does NOT require testing for admission.
+The following items are required for the Master of Arts in Professional Mental Health Counseling -Specialization in Addictions application.

 Three Letters of Recommendation

 We require letters from three individuals who know you and are qualified to evaluate your academic competence, character and/or experience in professional or leadership roles.
 Professors, supervisors, and employers are often the best sources.
 References from a personal therapist, family members, or friends are not accepted.

 Applicants will provide contact information for their references within the application.
 An email will be sent by our office to those references with a form they need to complete on the applicant’s behalf in addition to attaching their letter of recommendation.